Resources More Useful Links

 from a section of the much longer and even more comprehensive U. S. Bureau of Reclamation's

-annotated photos and diagrams depicting various earthwork construction issues.
+The annotated slides include historical photos and excellent diagrams depicting various

-PDF slides and it will leave you wanting to view all the slides from all the
+PDF slides and it will likely leave you wanting to view every slide for every lecture.)

 Caterpillar Performance Handbook (PDF: This 2,378-page handbook is not intended